 This document shall be revised every 1 year or incrementally as significant changes occur.
-PSEG Long Island Confidential.
-The intellectual property of LIPA.

 2.3 Roles and Responsibilities

 Figure 2.10 details the key leadership roles during restoration operations and delineates significant corresponding function(s) that are coordinated in the respective areas.
 Additional functions can be found within internal role and responsibility documents, restoration checklists, and the Restoration RASIC Matrix detailed in Section 2.5.